DRIV-EX: Counterfactual Explanations for Driving LLMs: Method:

 \subsection{Projection-based regularization and evaluation}

 While the gradient-based updates in \autoref{sec:method:optimization} effectively inject the decision-change signal into the continuous embeddings $\mathbf{e}$, directly projecting these embeddings onto the vocabulary often yields incoherent sequences that fail to satisfy the plausibility constraint.
 To bridge this gap, we employ a regularized autoregressive decoding strategy \citep{liu2023bolt,pynadath2025dab} where the optimized embeddings serve as a \emph{semantic guide} to steer a dedicated fluency model $\mathcal{F}$.
-We instantiate $\mathcal{F}$ as the pre-trained base model of $\mathcal{M}$ (i.e., without instruction-tuning adapters) to guarantee a shared vocabulary and tokenization, enabling us to directly bias its logits using distances computed in the common embedding space.
+We instantiate $\mathcal{F}$ using the same pre-trained model as $\mathcal{M}$, yet without planning-oriented adaptation, to guarantee a shared vocabulary and tokenization, enabling us to directly bias its logits using distances computed in the common embedding space.

 \paragraph{Fluency regularization with biased autoregressive decoding.} For each position $i$, we compute a distance vector $\tilde{\mathbf{b}}_{i} \in \mathbb{R}^{|\mathcal{V}|}$ measuring how far each vocabulary token $v$ is from the projected token $\text{Proj}_E(\mathbf{e_i})$ in embedding space: